Why is Supply Chain Collaboration Important? 5 Step Succesful Supply Chain Collaboration

 A common thread that runs across the world’s winning supply chains is their ability to build and manage relationships.
 By mastering the art of supply chain collaboration, these companies have been driving cost savings and process efficiencies.

-Does Supply Chain Collaboration make a difference?
+Importance of Supply Chain Collaboration

 Not a long time ago, supply chains were mostly vertically oriented.
 The entire supply chain fell under the direct control of a single enterprise.
-This essentially meant that one company took care of all the processes right from sourcing the raw materials, manufacturing products, distributing them to sales and marketing.
+This essentially meant that one company took care of all the processes right from sourcing the raw materials, manufacturing products, and distributing them to sales and marketing.

 Rarely will we come across such examples today.
 Modern-day supply chains are dynamic and decentralised.
 It’s common to find dozens of enterprises involved in a single supply chain, all playing different roles at different stages in the supply chain.
-As businesses grow more interdependent with no single entity having absolute control over everything, collaboration remains the only way to unite the supply chain.
+As businesses grow more interdependent with no single entity having absolute control over everything, supplier collaboration remains the only way to unite the supply chain.

 However, the idea of operating with a collaborative approach is yet to mature.
 In many instances, supply chains comprise a combination of companies.
 While some proactively try to improve supply chain collaboration, the rest stick to the more traditional supplier/buyer relationships.

-Today we are witnessing the emergence of a new culture- one that emphasises collaboration.
+Today we are witnessing the emergence of a new culture- one that emphasizes collaboration.
 However, even to date, collaborating with third parties is not quite that simple.
 It requires trust and the ability to arrive at mutually beneficial, aligned goals.

 This new culture requires supply chain leaders to share risks and rewards.
-Besides, various state of the art tech capabilities are aiding this progress by making integration and automation of multiple workflows more effortless than ever before.
+Besides, various state-of-the-art tech capabilities are aiding this progress by making integration and automation of multiple workflows more effortless than ever before.

 Moreover, some collaborative efforts require a shift in approach from a cost-based system to a value-based approach; and it’s not easy to come by.